Mariners vs. Blue Jays Player Props Betting Odds

 Kelenic Stats

-- Kelenic has 27 hits with seven doubles, seven home runs, eight walks and 14 RBI.
-He's also stolen five bases.
+- Kelenic has 28 hits with seven doubles, seven home runs and eight walks.
+He has driven in 14 runs with five stolen bases.

 Kelenic Recent Games